Hreflang Tags and Redirects: What You Need to Know

 Geo-redirects automatically send users to a language or regional version of your site based on their IP address or browser language settings.
 The intention is good -- get the user to the right content immediately.
 The execution creates a problem with hreflang.

 Here's the conflict: Google crawls from US IP addresses.
 If you're geo-redirecting US IPs to your English pages, Google may never successfully crawl your French, German, or Spanish pages.
 If Google can't crawl those pages, it can't read their hreflang tags.
 If it can't read the hreflang tags, the whole cluster is broken.
+You can verify whether your DNS and server configuration might be contributing to crawl access issues.

 This also affects users who share URLs.
 If a French user shares a link to your French product page, and a US user clicks it, the geo-redirect sends that US user to the English homepage -- not the product page they were linked to.